profexorgeek/frostflake/docs/Views/View.md

 ### async initialize(): Promise<void>

 The asynchronous `initialize` method is where asset loading and potentially game object construction should happen.
-This method is automatically called by the engine and it will wait for all promises to resolve before
+This method is automatically called by the engine and it will wait for all promises to resolve before beginning the `update` cycle.

 ### clearChildren(): void